Nyholm/next-faker/README.md

 One could of course build up all the extensions without a factory method, ie like using dependency injection.

-If multiple instances of the `PersonInterface` is provided, we should just pick one at random.
+If multiple instances of the `PersonInterface` is provided, we could pick one at random.

 ```php